 Thank you for visiting the South Spencer High School and Middle School Social Work page.

 My name is Klay Kress and I am the School Social Worker at South Spencer High School and Middle School.
 As the School Social Worker, I am here to facilitate each student’s success collaborating and communicating with teachers and parents, providing appropriate individual and group counseling, and making appropriate referrals to community agencies.
-I work closely with Sara Campbell, who is the guidance counselor at the high school, as well as Abbie Lawalin, who is the guidance counselor at the middle school.
+I work closely with Matt Martin, who is the guidance counselor at the high school, as well as Abbie Lawalin, who is the guidance counselor at the middle school.
 We meet with students who are having problems or difficulties at school.
 These problems or difficult situations may include divorce, retention, low self-esteem, anxiety, depression, poor self-control, behavior problems, academic limitations, disabilities, or social and emotional concerns, etc. Students may be referred to us by their teachers, the principal, their parents, or by themselves.
 Our sessions with students can vary from just once or twice during the school year to once each week throughout much of the school year.

 Each link contains useful information for both parents and students in order to promote optimal learning by addressing mental health and interpersonal skills.
 Our goal is to link students and families to services that are essential for student success.